jfasch/jfasch-home/trainings/material/soup/linux/sysprog/file-io/open-read-write-close/example-O_RDONLY.rst

    See

-   * :doc:`duplicate` for an explanation of what's going on in the system to make this happen
+   * :doc:`../duplicate` for an explanation of what's going on in the system to make this happen
-   * :doc:`misc` for alternative ways of reading a file that do not exhibit this behaviour (which is intended in most cases)
+   * :doc:`../misc` for alternative ways of reading a file that do not exhibit this behaviour (which is intended in most cases)

 Error: File Not Readable